pynvme/pynvme/README.md

   * [Buffer](#buffer)
   * [Subsystem](#subsystem)

 Pynvme is a python extension module.
 Users can operate NVMe SSD intuitively by Python scripts.
 It is designed for NVMe SSD testing with performance considered.
-With third-party tools, e.g. emacs, pycharm and/or pytest, Pynvme is a convenient and professional NVMe device test solution.
-It can test multiple NVMe DUT devices, operate most of the NVMe commands, support callback functions, and manage reset/power of NVMe devices.
+With third-party tools, e.g. emacs, vscode and/or pytest, Pynvme is a convenient and professional NVMe device test solution.

+Pynvme can test multiple NVMe DUT devices, operate most of the NVMe commands, support callback functions, and manage reset/power of NVMe devices.
 User needs root privilege to use pynvme.

-Pynvme provides several classes to access and test NVMe devices:
+It provides classes to access and test NVMe devices:
 1. Subsystem: controls the power and reset of NVMe subsystem
 2. Pcie: accesses PCIe device's config space
 3. Controller: accesses NVMe registers and operates admin commands